inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       As we said before, one of the advantages of using a custom made front end is the possibility to quickly adopt new technologies.
-For example this e-commerce is also a PWA, greatly improving the mobile experience.
+For example Rue Des Mille is also a PWA, greatly improving the mobile experience.

       start-custom-image(size:tiny|align:center|width:undefined|src:/assets/rdm-mobile.gif|alt:Rue